Antelope Enterprise Announces - GuruFocus.com

 PR Newswire

-Company Transforming into a Pure Play in the Social Ecommerce Market in China

 JINJIANG, China, Jan.
-5, 2023 /PRNewswire/ -- Antelope Enterprise Holdings Limited (NASDAQ Capital Market: AEHL) ("Antelope Enterprise" or the "Company"), which operates KylinCloud, a leading online social ecommerce and live broadcast streaming platform with 200,000+ anchors and influencers, and a legacy ceramic tile manufacturing business in China, today announced that on December 30, 2022, it entered into a share purchase agreement (the "Disposition SPA") to divest of its ceramic tile manufacturing business.
+12, 2023 /PRNewswire/ -- Antelope Enterprise Holdings Limited (NASDAQ Capital Market: AEHL) ("Antelope Enterprise" or the "Company"), which operates KylinCloud, a leading social and livestreaming ecommerce platform with 200,000+ anchors and influencers, and a legacy ceramic tiles manufacturing business in China, today announced that it closed a private placement or PIPE (Private Investment in Public Equity) financing with a select group of investors led by the Company's CEO, Mr. Weilai ('Will') Zhang.
+The PIPE financing is for the sale of 1,625,000 ordinary shares at a price per share of $0.80, the closing price of its ordinary shares on the Nasdaq Capital Market as of January 10, 2023.
+The gross proceeds of the private placement are $1.3 million, before deducting any fees or expenses.

-"We are pleased to enter into this agreement which will enable us to to focus all of our resources and energies on China's high growth social ecommerce sector," commented Antelope Enterprise CEO Weilai 'Will' Zhang.
-"The ceramic tile business has faced significant hurdles due to the significant slowdown of the real estate sector and the impacts of Covid-19 in China.
-Meanwhile, we have been experiencing strong growth momentum in KylinCloud, our social ecommerce business.
-Therefore, this divesture represents an important step for our strategic transformation to focus on developing the social ecommerce market, expanding our new ecommerce team and further strengthening our already dynamic corporate culture."

-"Our KylinCloud subsidiary operates an SaaS+ systems platform that promotes and amplifies marketing sales for consumer brand companies by leveraging the platform's growing list of broadcasters and influencers.
-We believe that our core competencies and competitive advantage will enable us to capitalize upon the projected high growth of China's social ecommerce and live streaming sector for years to come," concluded CEO Will Zhang.
+The Company plans to use the net proceeds from the offering for the expansion of the Company's social ecommerce business and for general corporate purposes.

+Will Zhang, CEO of Antelope Enterprise, commented, "We believe that this private placement, led by insiders including myself, will provide us with the financial resources to further strengthen the capabilities of our ecommerce subsidiary, KylinCloud, which is well positioned to expand its footprint in the fast-growing social and livestreaming ecommerce sector in China.
+Our management team and board of directors are committed to transforming the Company into a leading social ecommerce enterprise and in doing so, creating long-term value for our shareholders."

 About Antelope Enterprise Holdings Limited

-Antelope Enterprise Holdings Limited holds a 51% ownership position in Hainan Kylin Cloud Services Technology Co., Ltd ("KylinCloud"), which operates a leading online social ecommerce and live broadcast streaming platform with 200,000+ anchors and influencers, and the Company also operates a legacy ceramic tile manufacturing business in China.
+Antelope Enterprise Holdings Limited holds a 51% ownership position in Hainan Kylin Cloud Services Technology Co., Ltd ("KylinCloud"), which operates a leading social and live streaming ecommerce platform with 200,000+ anchors and influencers.
+The Company also operates a legacy ceramic tiles manufacturing business in China.

 Safe Harbor Statement